 How To Make This Prosciutto And Egg Sandwich:

-Toast the bread, make the egg, heat up the sausage and arrange it all!
+Toast the bread, make the egg, heat the sausage, and arrange it all!
 Here, let me break it down!

 I love to provide you guys with optional substitutions!
 There is nothing worse than being super excited to try a recipe, only to find out that you are missing one of the ingredients.
 So here are some substitutions that you can try out if you don’t have all of the ingredients!